colbyj/bride-of-frankensystem/docs/reference/configuration.rst

      - list of strings
      - ``["sqlmap", "nikto", "nmap", "dirbuster", "gobuster", "masscan", "WPScan", "acunetix", "nessus"]``
      - Case-insensitive substring matches against the request's ``User-Agent``.
 A match instant-bans the IP.
-Easy to evade (``sqlmap --random-agent`` masks the UA), so this is defense-in-depth rather than a primary trap.
+This is defense-in-depth rather than a primary control, since scanners can mask their user-agent.
    * - ``SESSION_BIND_TO_IP_PARTICIPANT``
      - boolean
      - ``true``
      - When ``true``, a participant session is invalidated if the IP it was created from differs from the current request's IP.
-Set to ``false`` for studies with mobile users who legitimately switch networks (cellular ↔ wifi) mid-session, since each network change produces a new public IP.
+Set to ``false`` for studies with mobile users who legitimately switch networks (cellular to wifi) mid-session, since each network change produces a new public IP.
 Admin sessions are always bound — there is no opt-out.
    * - ``TRUSTED_IPS``
      - list of strings